Monday, 26 September 2011

 The Noble Revolt: The Overthrow of Charles I by John Adamson 576 pp, Weidenfeld & Nicolson, £25

 The Noble Revolt is a work that took Adamson nearly 15 years to research and write.
-The book is a formidable read with nearly two hundred pages of notes.
-The main theoretical premise of the book is to put forward a view of the Civil war as basically a coup d’état by a group of nobles or aristocrats who no longer supported the King.
+The book is a formidable read with close to two hundred pages of notes.
+The central theoretical premise of the book is to put forward a view of the Civil war as basically a coup d’état by a group of nobles or aristocrats who no longer supported the King.

-According to Diane Purkiss these nobles were “driven by their code of honour, they acted to protect themselves and the nation.
-Names such as Saye, Bedford, Essex and Warwick move from the side-lines to occupy centre stage, as do their counterparts among Scottish peers.
-It was they and not the rude masses who plucked a king from his throne.
+According to Diane Purkiss, these nobles were “driven by their code of honour, they acted to protect themselves and the nation.
+Names such as Saye, Bedford, Essex and Warwick move from the sidelines to occupy centre stage, as do their counterparts among Scottish peers.
+It was they and not the ignorant masses who plucked a king from his throne.
 Oliver Cromwell, for Adamson, was merely one of their lesser lackeys”.
 The work is light on analysis.
 It must be said that Adamson’s theory is not that original and is mainly a rehash of some previous revisionist historians.

 Robert Boynton describes the early days of this group in an article “Ferguson calls this his "punk Tory" period, a phase when he and Sullivan listened to the Sex Pistols and vied to see who could most effectively rankle the left-liberal majority.
 He treasures an invitation he received from friends at Balliol in the early eighties, to a cocktail party to celebrate the deployment of U.S. cruise and Pershing missiles in Europe.
 The invitations were illustrated with champagne bottles emitting mushroom clouds.
 The conservative Cambridge historian John Adamson remembers dining with Ferguson the night Thatcher resigned.
 "We both sensed it was the end of an era," Adamson said.